SunjatunRuna/manufacturer-website/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://manufacturer-website-4ff10.web.app/](http://localhost:3000) to view it in your browser.
+Server Side Website Link: [https://evening-oasis-35651.herokuapp.com/]
 ## Manufacturing Website
 - Used font awesome icon
 - firebase authentication